Twilight (Meyer novel): Development

 Meyer continued writing to the end chronologically, not worrying about the backstory.
 She lettered the chapters instead of numbering them, Chapter 13 being E. The last chapter of the first draft kept getting longer and longer, so she wrote epilogue after epilogue.
 However, she realized that she wanted to explore many of the events in the backstory and the reasons behind the events in the chapters, so she planned to write a 5-6 chapter backstory.
 Instead, these turned into 24 chapters by the time she was finished.
 In a matter of three months she had completed a novel.
 She has said she was writing for her own enjoyment, never thinking of publishing the work.
 She finished the manuscript on August 29, 2003.

 Her sister liked the book and encouraged Meyer to send the manuscript to literary agencies.
 Of the 15 letters she wrote, five went unanswered, nine brought rejections, and the last was a positive response from Jodi Reamer of Writers House.
 Meyer had merely sent out letters to literary agents inquiring if they would be interested in a 130,000-word manuscript about teenage vampires.
-Luck helped.
 An inexperienced assistant at Writers House responded to her inquiry, not knowing that young adult books are expected to be about 40,000 to 60,000 words in length.
 Due to that error, Reamer eventually read Meyer's manuscript and signed her up as a client.
 During the editing process, a chapter that used to be Chapter 20 was cut out of the manuscript along with Emmett's account of his bear attack and some parts of the epilogue.

 Cover

 Stephenie Meyer has said the apple on the cover represents the forbidden fruit from the Book of Genesis and Bella and Edward's forbidden love.
 She uses a quote from Genesis 2:17 at the beginning of the book.
-It also represents Bella's knowledge of good and evil, and the choices she makes.
+It also represents Bella's knowledge of good and evil and the choices she makes.
 Meyer says, "It asks if you are going to bite in and discover the frightening possibilities around you or refuse and stay safe in the comfortable world you know."
-An alternative cover features Kristen Stewart and Robert Pattinson, the actors who play the lead characters in the film adaptation.
+A later alternative cover features Kristen Stewart and Robert Pattinson, the actors who play the lead characters in the film adaptation.